The Emergency Broadband Benefit

-The FCC will launch the program on May 12, 2021.
+The FCC launched the program on May 12, 2021.
 The Emergency Broadband Benefit will last until funding runs out or six months after the Department of Health and Human Services declares an end to the COVID-19 health emergency.
 The Universal Service Administrative Company, which is managing the program, will provide a tracker with reports on remaining funds.
 We recommend signing up as soon as possible once EBB begins.

 How do you get it?